Jenittan/Gallery/README.md

-# Ex.08 Design of Interactive Image Gallery
+# Ex.07 Design of Interactive Image Gallery
+# Date:
+4/10/2025
 # AIM:
 To design a web application for an inteactive image gallery with minimum five images.